NCATS-Tangerine/ros/README.md

 The workflow is organized around graph operators.
 Each has access to all facilities of the Ros framework including the shared graph.

-In general, each element of a workflow has the following standard contents:
+In general, workflow jobs have the following fields:

   * **doc**: A documentation string.
   * **code**: The name of a component providing functionality.
   * **args**: Arguments to the operator.

-The system provides the following core operators.
+Ros currently provides the following core operators:

-If the community is able to develop common APIs to reasoners, this profile will shift to supporting those common APIs.
+* **get**: Invokes an HTTP GET operation on a specified resource.
+* **union**: Unions two or more results into one object.

+It also includes certain Translator specific modules.
+In the future, these will be implemented as Ros plugin:
 * **biothings**: BioThings modules.
 Currently modules 4 and 5 of workflow 1.
 * **gamma**: Invokes the Gamma reasoner.
 The example below calls Gamma a few times with different machine questions.
 It will be updated to use the new Quick API for added flexibility.
-* **get**: Invokes an HTTP GET operation on a specified resource.
-* **union**: Unions two or more results into one object.
 * **xray**: XRay reasoner modules.
 Currently modules 1 and 2 of workflow 1.

 ### Graphs